Cursor, a pile of repos, and two strange fights to make semantic search work

 Dear Cursor #

-My favorite AI coding assistant ATM, but please fix the multi-repo semantic search.
-I don’t want to spend as much time configuring the editor as I did in my Emacs days!
+My favorite AI coding assistant at the moment, but please make the agent’s Grep and Glob see nested repos, and keep semantic search working in multi-folder workspaces.
+I’d rather not spend as much time configuring the editor as I did in my Emacs days!